Tutorial | Model monitoring in different contexts#

 Score data within Dataiku#

-For this case, we’ll be using the Dataiku Monitoring (Batch) Flow zone found in the starter project.
+For this case, you’ll be using the Dataiku Monitoring (Batch) Flow zone found in the starter project.

 Note